affiliate-pro/affiliate-pro/readme.txt

 == Description ==

 Sync your wordpress site with your affiliate data.
-Adds short links and displays sales data to your WordPress dashboard.
-Currently supports: Adtraction

 = Adtraction =
 * Program information with short links